Trash-Bud/GitHub-Tutorial/README.md

 ![settings](images/before.png)
 ![settings](images/after.png)

-After you are ready to send the documents you made to the repo open the console inside the folder and type the commands
+After you are ready to send the documents you made to the repo open the terminal inside the folder and type the commands

 `git status` - to see what changes and comments haven't been added to the repo